-Radiometric correction is required to be able to compare images taken at different points in time under different weather conditions and to compute reliable index values.
+Radiometric correction is required to be able to compare multispectral imagery taken at different points in time under different weather conditions, and to compute reliable index values.

 The pixel values from the images depend on the lighting conditions and the camera sensor settings, among other variables, which usually change between flights.
-The correction solves that problem by compensating for those external variables to estimate a physical property of the field, its reflectance factor.
+The correction solves that problem by compensating for external variables in order to estimate a physical property of the field.
+This is the reflectance factor.

-The reflectance factor (more specifically: the hemispherical-directional reflectance factor) is a quantitative measure of the light reflection by an object which is illuminated by direct and indirect sunlight, like the crop.
+The reflectance factor or more specifically, the hemispherical-directional reflectance factor, is a quantitative measure of the light reflection by an object which is illuminated by direct and indirect sunlight, like the crop.
 Because it does not depend on external variables, it should not change between flights unless there is a physical change in the crop.

 In technical terms, radiometric correction refers to the process of computing an estimation of the at-object reflectance factor from images, by taking into consideration the scene illumination and sensor properties.

 In the context of agriculture, it is the process of eliminating the effect of variable external factors, like weather conditions and camera sensor, to have a more precise indirect measurement of the physical properties of the crop.

 This process is implemented in PIX4Dfields by an algorithm that corrects each pixel value based on a physical model of the image acquisition process, in particular, a model of light reaching the sensor.
-Many factors are involved in this process, including (but not limited to):
+Many factors are involved in this process including but not limited to: